mougiakouel/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 |basic| |TY| find high schools
 -------------------------------------------------------------------------------

-Your future customers will want to send their children to high schools, so use the same approach as before and build this query for the :guilabel:`schools` layer:
+Your future customers will want to send their children to high schools.

+* Use the same approach as before and build this query for the :guilabel:`schools` layer:

   :kbd:`"has_high_s" = 'y'`

 You should have only 3 out of the 4 original schools left.

-Save the resulting layer under :kbd:`exercise_data/residential_development/` as :kbd:`high_schools.shp`.
+* Save the resulting layer under :kbd:`exercise_data/residential_development/` as :kbd:`high_schools.shp`.

 |basic| |FA| Analyzing the Problem: Distances From Schools and Roads
 -------------------------------------------------------------------------------

 QGIS allows you to calculate distances from any vector object.

-Make sure that only the :guilabel:`important_roads` and :guilabel:`swellendam_farms` layers are visible, to simplify the map while you're working.
+* Make sure that only the :guilabel:`important_roads` and :guilabel:`swellendam_farms` layers are visible, to simplify the map while you're working.

-Next, click on the :menuselection:`Vector --> Geoprocessing Tools -->
+* Click on the :menuselection:`Vector --> Geoprocessing Tools --> Buffer(s)`
-Buffer(s)` tool:
+  tool:

 .. image:: ../_static/vector_analysis/018.png
    :align: center

 This gives you a new dialog.

-Set it up like this:
+* Set it up like this:

 .. image:: ../_static/vector_analysis/020.png
    :align: center